mantidproject/documents/Design/VATES/VSI_Issues_for_R3.5.md

 See [here](https://github.com/mantidproject/mantid/issues/12554)

 ##### Loading an MDHisto Workspaces causes the signal to vanish
-Owner:
+Owner: Owen/Andrei
 When loading an MDHisto Workspace or using BinMD on an MDEvent Worspace we end up with a constant signal value.
 This seems to be due to the selection of the normalization.
+This is down to the AutoSelect normalization behaviour for MDWorkspace types.

 ### Priority Medium